-Status: Bill 1 received Royal Assent on June 4, 2019
+Status: Received Royal Assent on June 4, 2019

 Ministry responsible: Treasury Board and Finance